 Xero’s starter package is a decent price at £12 per month, though this limits you to 20 quotes or invoices per month, and 5 bills.
 The restrictions mean it's only really suitable for very small businesses, so it quickly works out as being expensive on a cost-per-use basis.
 There’s a big price jump up to standard (£26 per month), and then not much different between that and premium (£33 per month).

 We mentioned this already in the features section, but quite a few of their features are optional add-ons, which you’ll need to pay extra for, on top of whichever package you go for.
 For instance, the receipt capture and expense management tool is an extra £2.50 per month, per user.
 Similarly, the projects feature is an additional £5.00 per month, per user.

 What level of bookkeeping knowledge will I need?

-Users should know how to spot bookkeeping errors so we think some experience would be required.
+It’s fairly easy to use once you find everything and get used to it.
+Users should know how to spot bookkeeping errors, so we think some experience would be required.

 We liked the automatic VAT treatment of certain expenditure.
 This could help inexperienced users reduce errors, and saves a bit of time when entering the VAT code.
 We also liked how each nominal account was explained within the chart of accounts.